 Cllr Roache asked all Cllrs to respond to the planning application.

-All Councillors supported the application with various comments including concerns around parking, the possibility of a one-way system on Sandpits Road, the spread of affordable housing, the use of Air Force Heat Pumps and also the possibility of water reuse.
+All Councillors supported the application with various comments including concerns around parking, the possibility of a one-way system on Sandpits Road, the spread of affordable housing, the use of Air Source Heat Pumps, photovoltaic panels, and also the possibility of grey-water collection and reuse for toilet flushing, and cultivation.
+Concern was laso raised with regards to Seven Trent’s assertion as to the capability of the main sewer to cope with run-off fro the site’s SUDS in case of a 100-year precipitation event.

 Cllr Roache stated that this was not a perfect development, but it had moved significantly since Cameron Homes first application.
 Severn trent have an obligation to provide water and sewage management.